Meet Our Culture Shock Management Team

 Jazmyn Brown, Troupe Program Manager

 Jazmyn Brown is dedicated to fostering opportunities for people to discover their passion for movement.
-Jazmyn found her true passion for Hip Hop dance in 2004 with the Non-Profit Organization Culture Shock San Diego.
-She studied with Rynan Paguio (Jabbawockeez), Keone Madrid (Beyond Babel), and Tessandra Chavez (Unity Dance Ensemble).
-In 2009, she began dancing with Culture Shock Dance Troupe under the direction of Sherman Shoate, and was a member of the company for eight years.
+Jazmyn found her true passion for Hip Hop dance in 2004 when she joined Future Shock San Diego.
+While on troupe she studied with Rynan Paguio (Jabbawockeez), Keone Madrid (Beyond Babel), and Sean Memije (Culture Shock).
+In 2009, she began dancing with Culture Shock San Diego under the direction of Sherman Shoate (Destiny’s Child).
+After graduating in 2016 with her BA in Dance, Jazmyn explored the administrative side of the dance world.
 She is currently Culture Shock’s Troupes Program Manager, where she coordinates rehearsals and performances, youth programs, summer camps, and outreach programs which target underserved youth.

 Troy Wilson, Studio Manager